-Entertainment and Talent inquiries please email submissions to GPeterson@chicagoevents.com.
+Entertainment and Talent inquiries (see below first) please email submissions to GPeterson@chicagoevents.com.

 Special Events Management is currently looking for the following candidates to join our team.
 If you’re interested, please follow the directions listed below.

 The responsibilities of the Event Coordinator include but are not limited to:

 - Committed to working on-site at event locations as needed.
 This includes both Running Events and Festivals.

 - Will cooperate with other event manager’s as a resource and as an additional staff supervisor during events.

 - Learn the internal traits of an Event Coordinator by managing mid-size events which will be a combination of both Running Events and Festivals.